core-api/core-api/docs/index.md

 Normally this decision should be self-evident, and will depend on the type of the relationship that the link expresses.

----

-## Plans for the future

-I'm currently planning a significant amount of time into building the Core API specification, tooling and ecosystem.
-Possible future work includes the following:

-* **Media links** - Links to images, videos and other downloadable media will be supported.
-* **File uploads** - The HTTP transport should support files as parameters.
-When files are present multipart encoding will be used.
-* **Documents as parameters** - We should support passing documents as parameters to a link.
-They can be encoded using the URL, and allow for operations such as `.swap_position(child_document_1, child_document_2)`.
-* **Generator primitives** - We plan to add support for a generator primitive, that transparently deals with paginated result sets.
-* **Field errors** - Currently errors only support a list of messages.
-We will also support messages being mapped to the fields that they relate too.
-* **Primitive return values** - As well as document transitions and media downloads, we might want to support links that return primitive values.
-* **Richer types** - We could consider expanding the primitives to include a richer set of types.
-A date-time primitive is one obvious candidate.
-We'll need to balance this consideration against maximizing language portability.
-* **Authentication** - The HTTP transport needs to discuss what authentication schemes are supported, and how this works between differing domains.
-* **Javascript client** - Currently we only have a Python client library.
-Having a fully supported Javascript library is a priority.
-* **Command line client** - A command line client for interfacing with Core API, including history, forwards/backwards operations etc.
-* **Realtime interfaces** - We need to specify at the document layer how realtime interfaces can be supported.
-At that point we can consider adding either or both of HTTP polling and web sockets as supported transports.
-* **Server tooling** - We should introduce some server tooling support.
-In particular a package including renderers, parsers and a test client library for Django REST framework.
-* **Timestamps and validation** - There may be scope for design work on timestamp and validation information being associated at the document layer.
-We could then build on this with better caching support, and support for conditional updates.
-* **Other media types** - The separation of document and encoding concerns in Core API means that we could add support for other encodings such as `application/hal+json`.
-These encodings might have restrictions on what parts of the document interface they can support.
-For example some formats might not support parameterized links, or composable documents.

 [command-line-client]: http://www.coreapi.org/tools-and-resources/command-line-client/
 [python-client]: https://github.com/core-api/python-client